kush2022/Bharat-SMS/README.md

 ## Overview

 This project aims to classify SMS messages into predefined categories using machine learning techniques.
-The model is trained on a labeled dataset, and the classification results can be used for various purposes such as spam detection, topic categorization, etc.
+The model is trained on a labeled dataset, and the classification results can be used for spam detection.